markeliond/explore-next-with-firebase-setup/Upgrade-to-next-12.md

 - remove babel config

-If the babel file is still there, the compiler opts out of suing the new Rust one.
+If the babel file is still there, the compiler opts out of using the new Rust one.

 > works fine